Arnifabiziagne/Panorama/Panorama_graph/neo4j_intall/readme.md

 * --http-port $HTTP_PORT : optionnal.
 Default is 7474.
 It is necessary to launch multiple database.
 * --bolt-port $BOLT_PORT : optionnal.
 Default is 7687.
 It is necessary to launch multiple database.
 * --container-name $CONTAINER_NAME : required : name of the docker container, must be unique.
+* --max-mem : optionnal.
+Used when dump or import files are used to create DB.
+Defaut is 24G.
+* --max-swap : optionnal.
+Used when dump or import files are used to create DB.
+Defaut is 25G, must be reater than max-mem.

 Remarks :
 ---------